mdda/mdda.github.io/_posts/OSS/2019-08-27-onda-v10-pro-root.md

 My criteria for buying it were a little non-standard, since all I am going to use it for is reading PDFs of papers, of which I have a huge backlog 'organised' in a folder structure on my various machines.
 The Onda V10 Pro has 4Gb RAM, high resolution display, and good speed statistics.
-One shortcoming was the Android 6.0 OS - but I decided that I didn't need some more modern features given the specs.
+One shortcoming was the Android 6.0 OS - but I decided that I didn't need the more modern OS features given the specs.

 One thing I should have checked more thoroughly, though, is how easy it would be to obtain `root` access...